tylim88/styled-break/README.md

 `
 ```

-friendly reminder: always use `css` helper to interpolate the function.
+reminder: always use `css` helper to interpolate the function.

 ## To Do

-* [ ] api to co-exist non media query style and media query style
+* [x] api to co-exist non media query style and media query style
 * [ ] implement map api